Kuuuube/kanjigrid/README.md

 - Added option to save Kanji Grid as PDF.

 - Filename is autofilled with deck name and date when saving.

-- Search option when clicking on a kanji is customizeable for each language.

-- Config validation and safer loading to help prevent crashes.

-- Renamed `Probably Chinese` Kanji Kentei Level sort category to `Non-Kanji Kentei`.

-- Removed `Missing Kanji` in groupings when there are no missing kanji.

-- Added better counts and percentages to grids.

-- Added option to copy kanji on click instead of searching in a browser.

-- Added JPDB Kanji Frequency List grouping.

-- Added option for Additional Search Filters.

-- Added The Kodansha Kanji Learner's Course (KLC) grouping.

 - Added option to save all kanji as TXT.